Written by Dr. Juan Carlos Cassano a.k.a. The Golden Era Bookworm

 I cut down and cut down and cut down; I chiseled and polished, rendering that animal mass I’d brought from Europe down to the work of art I wanted.
 I had jewel-like abdominals for the first time; it was the first time I knew there was such a thing as a low-carbohydrate diet.
 I’d never heard of special diets in Germany.
 There you ate and worked and grew.

 With the advice, he had obtained from Vince Gironda and the crew at Vince’s gym, he had trimmed off roughly 20 pounds of fat giving his physique a more defined and hard look.
-Arnold captured the 1969 IFBB Mr universe and decided to enter the 1969, Mr. Olympia.
+Arnold captured the 1969 IFBB Mr universe and decided to enter the 1969 Mr. Olympia competition.
 Although he lost to Sergio Oliva that year, Vince had laid the foundation necessary to capture the 7 Mr. Olympias that awaited Arnold.

 Arnold’s transition to Gold’s Gym